 Well, that was all from what we know about the premise from Ryim.
 The interview that we conducted with Ryim himself is going to reveal much more!

-I’m Ryim - a photographer, an Airbnb owner and a bridal shop founder.
-Prior to opening Pattern's 攀藤室, I also founded a bridal shop named Pattern's 攀藤纱 and my own photography studio, Ryim Studio 攀藤摄.
-The Airbnb dream started about 2 years ago, when I had a sudden spark of inspiration to transform an inconspicuous old house into a place that people will be happy to take a selfie or we-fie at.
+I’m Ryim – a photographer, an Airbnb owner and a bridal shop founder.
+Prior to opening Pattern’s 攀藤室, I also founded a bridal shop named Pattern’s 攀藤纱 and my own photography studio, Ryim Studio 攀藤摄.
+The Airbnb dream of started about 2 years ago, when I had a sudden spark of inspiration to transform an inconspicuous old house into a vintage Airbnb house that people will be happy to take a selfie or we-fie at.

 Pattern’s 攀藤室 is actually named after both our bridal shop Pattern’s 攀藤纱 and photo studio Ryim studio 攀藤摄.